 Elevated temperatures speed up wine’s aging process, which can ruin the wine if extreme.
 On the other hand, cold temperatures slow the wine’s evolution and all the complex biochemical interactions happening inside the bottle.
 If stored too cold, though, the wine might not evolve at all!

-This means that the best wine fridge temperature is neither too hot nor too cold, and it also means that the preferred storage temperature depends on if you’re storing the wine for just a few days or if you’re laying it down for years or decades.
-Let’s discuss short-term and long-term storage and talk about specific wine storage temperatures for diverse types of wine.
+This means that the best wine fridge temperature is neither too hot nor too cold, and it depends on if you’re storing the wine for just a few days or if you’re laying it down for years or decades.
+Let’s discuss short-term and long-term storage and talk about specific wine fridge temperatures for diverse types of wine.

 |Short-Term Storage||50-61°F (10-16°C)||40-50°F (4-10°C)|